tylerpearson/im-currently-reading/README.md

 The app is built on Ruby on Rails and uses the Amazon Product Advertising API for book information and images.

-The server setup uses looks like: Digital Ocean SSD/Ubuntu 12.04 x64/nginx/PostgreSQL/Unicorn/Capistrano.
+The server setup the app uses looks like: Digital Ocean SSD/Ubuntu 12.04 x64/nginx/PostgreSQL/Unicorn/Capistrano.

 * * *